benreckas/the-dev-toolkit/learning-resources.md

 Shay Howe - [Learn to Code HTML & CSS](https://learn.shayhowe.com/) - A book and online course from developer Shay Howe on beginning and advanced HTML & CSS.

 ### CSS
+[CSS Diner](http://flukeout.github.io/) - Learn how to select properly target CSS selectors.

+[Flexbox Defense](http://www.flexboxdefense.com/) - A tower defense game that teaches you the basics of Flexbox.

 [Flexbox Froggy](http://flexboxfroggy.com/) - A game for learning CSS Flexbox.

 Jon Suh - [Learn CSS Grid](http://learncssgrid.com/) - A written guide to CSS Grid.